-In accordance with section 444 of the Companies Act 2006, the statement of income and retained earnings has not been delivered.
+In accordance with section 444 of the Companies Act 2006, the income statement has not been delivered.

-For the year ending 31 January 2023 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.
+For the year ending 31 March 2023 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.

-Director's responsibilities:
+Directors' responsibilities:

-- The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476; - The director acknowledges his responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements .
+- The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476; - The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements .